Mats Köhlert

 Mats Köhlert (born 2 May 1998) is a German professional footballer and former child actor who plays as a left-back or left winger for Danish Superliga club Brøndby.

 Club career

 Early years

-Mats Köhlert was born in Hamburg and attended the Grundschule in Norderstedt, a suburb of the million city at the north of Germany.
-He played for SC Sperber Hamburg and Eintracht Norderstedt and for the youth teams of FC St. Pauli, before he joined the youth academy of Hamburger SV.
+Köhlert was born on 2 May 1998 in Hamburg and grew up in Norderstedt, just north of the city.
+He played youth football for SC Sperber Hamburg and Eintracht Norderstedt, and in the youth ranks of FC St. Pauli, before joining the academy of Hamburger SV in 2013.

 Hamburger SV

+After joining the academy in 2013, Köhlert progressed through Hamburg's youth teams, and in February 2016—having already trained with the first team during international breaks—signed his first professional contract, which ran until 30 June 2019.

-In 2016, Köhlert signed his first professional contract with Hamburger SV.
-He made his professional debut for Hamburg in the 2.
-Bundesliga on 30 March 2019, coming on as a substitute in the 78th minute for Vasilije Janjičić in the 0–0 away draw against VfL Bochum.
+From the 2016–17 season, Köhlert played for the reserve team in the fourth-tier Regionalliga Nord.
+He returned from a three-month injury in October 2017, and in January 2018 trained on trial with Austrian top-flight club Admira Wacker, though no transfer followed.
+He established himself on the right wing during the 2018–19 season, scoring four of his five reserve goals that season, and in March 2019 was called up to the first-team squad by manager Hannes Wolf.
+Köhlert made his professional debut on 30 March 2019, coming on as a substitute in the 78th minute for Vasilije Janjičić in a 0–0 away draw at VfL Bochum; he added two further 2.
+Bundesliga appearances before leaving Hamburg on the expiry of his contract that summer.

 Willem II

 On 1 July 2019, Köhlert signed with Eredivisie club Willem II following the expiration of his contract with Hamburger SV.
 At the time, the club's technical director was former Netherlands international and 2010 FIFA World Cup runner-up Joris Mathijsen, who had also played professionally for Hamburger SV.

 In his debut season, Köhlert became a regular starter, featuring in all 26 Eredivisie matches prior to the suspension of the campaign due to the COVID-19 pandemic.
 He contributed six goals and four assists, helping Willem II finish fifth in the league and qualify for the second qualifying round of the 2020–21 UEFA Europa League.

 In Europe, Willem II defeated Progrès Niederkorn of Luxembourg in the second qualifying round, but were eliminated in the third round following a 4–0 home defeat to Rangers.
 In the 2020–21 Eredivisie season, Köhlert made 32 appearances, though only 15 as a starter.
 The following campaign, he returned to the starting line-up more consistently, starting 29 times in 33 appearances during the 2021–22 Eredivisie season.
 Willem II were relegated to the Eerste Divisie at the end of that season.